AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

 To help drive home the whole story of Sentinel, VCS, and overall governance use these demo steps
 * Go to the `ExampleTeam-production` workspace
 * Trigger a run either via a VCS change to the `main.tf` file or via the Queue Plan
-* This should pass plan.
+* This should pass a plan and policy check
+*